-I would say that pales in comparison to the man who stood up to Pharaoh and received the ten commandments from god himself.
+I would say all of that pales in comparison to the man who stood up to Pharaoh and received the ten commandments from god himself.

 A Money Grab Before the Bible?

 Jehovah’s Witnesses often brag that they’re different from other religions because they don’t pass a collection plate or ask for tithes.
-In all fairness, this is true, but that doesn’t mean they don’t pressure their members to contribute financially.
+In all fairness, this is true, but that doesn’t mean they don’t pressure their members to contribute financially in any way.

 JWs may brag that they don’t have collection plates or pass out envelopes to congregants expecting them to send back donations, but how is this any different?
 They are not shy about giving you a full list of ways that you can contribute, and don’t worry, they’ll help you with the legalities of this as well.

-It’s important to note that Jesus carried a money box for the poor, yet Jehovah’s Witnesses practice no charitable works despite their sizable donations and profits.
-They expect people to support them, not the other way around.
-The apostles were chastised for fighting over who was the greatest, and didn’t get a full-page obituary after their deaths.
-This Watchtower magazine couldn’t be any more removed from bible teaching and examples if it had set out to do so on purpose.
+If you still think Jehovah’s Witnesses are a legitimate religion that follows the bible, note that Jesus carried a money box for the poor, yet Jehovah’s Witnesses practice no charitable works despite those sizable donations and profits they’re always asking for; their leaders expect people, including poor people, to support them, not the other way around.
+The apostles were actually chastised for fighting over who was the greatest and for acting self-important, and they also didn’t get a full-page obituary after their deaths.

-This thinking of theirs is one of the prime reasons they create victims out of their congregant; people including elderly ones are pressured to donate what little money they have and property may be left to the religion rather than family.
-I’m hearing more and more stories of elderly ones and wealthy ones being personally pressured to leave estates to the Watchtower Society rather than their own families, which could be considered elder abuse in some cases and absolutely unscriptural in all cases.
+This thinking of theirs is one of the many reasons they create victims out of their congregants; people, including elderly ones, are pressured to donate what little money they have, and property may be left to the religion rather than family.
+I’m hearing more and more stories of elderly ones being personally pressured to leave estates to the Watchtower Society rather than their own families, which could be considered elder abuse in some cases, and absolutely un-scriptural in all cases.

-The governing body’s every word is considered virtually divine, so that rank-and-file members are forced to accept that word without question, and are also continuously removed from having a direct relationship with god.
-Instead, they have a relationship with a religion and must go through mere humans to receive direction and guidance, rather than going to the bible itself.
+The governing body’s elevation in this way means that every word is considered virtually divine, so that rank-and-file members are forced to accept that word without question, and are also continuously removed from having a direct relationship with god.
+Instead, they have a relationship with a religion, and must go through mere humans to receive direction and guidance, rather than going to the bible itself.

-What reason is there then to believe that this religion is one based on bible teaching and that it has anything to do with the bible’s message, and is not yet another moneymaking cult or business disguised as a religion?
+What reason is there, then, to believe that this religion is one based on bible teaching, that it has anything to do with the bible’s message, and is not yet another moneymaking cult or business disguised as a religion?
 How far will this victimization go before people realize they are not even a religion at all, and at what point will those rank-and-file members stand up and refuse to continue to support this victimization, of themselves and of others?